edenbd50/CryptoBull-Claim-Check/README.md

 ## 5. Deploy your own

-- Create account in Heroku.
+- Create an account in Heroku.
 - Fork this repository.
-- Create new Project in Heroku.
+- Create a new Project in Heroku.
 - Link your Forked project into the Heroku Project settings (Log-in with your github account to gain access to the forked project).
 - Deploy
 - Press `Open app`